Strategy, meals and laundry: The monumental effort behind LA's firefight

 From Portland to Houston, hundreds of out-of-state firefighters said goodbye to their families and loaded into engines bound for Los Angeles.
 Over 1,000 inmates in California filed onto hand crews in prison orange.
 Water bombers with “Quebec” stamped across their side swept over the blazes, as a Mexican fire brigade touched down and set to work.
 Nearly two dozen from the Navajo Scouts, a Bureau of Indian Affairs-managed program, joined the fight.

-The engines of the operation are called incident command posts: small cities, rapidly erected in parking lots, fairgrounds or stadiums, that act as the headquarters for the some 5,000 responders on the Palisades fire alone.

-At these command posts, the smoke-soaked clothes of hundreds of firefighters are washed everyday and meals are churned out by the tens of thousands.
-Those working behind the scenes do everything from quickly negotiating with landowners for spots to land helicopters to creating a new, roughly 50-page action plan everyday sent via QR code to everybody working the fire.
+All of them orbit the incident command posts, which are built in parking lots, fairgrounds or stadiums, with the post for the Palisade’s fire acting as headquarters for some 5,000 people.
+Those working behind the scenes do everything from quickly negotiating with landowners for spots to land helicopters to producing a new, roughly 50-page action plan everyday sent via QR code to everybody working the fire.

 Then, the operation adapts as blistering winds make these wildfires fearsome and unpredictable.